top of page

 The main types of brachytherapy are intracavitary radiation and interstitial radiation.
 Both of these methods use radioactive implants such as pellets, seeds, ribbons, wires, needles, capsules, balloons, or tubes.

-â– During intracavitary (IN-truh-KAV-uh-tair-ee) radiation, the radioactive source is placed in a cavity (space) in the body, such as the
+â– During intracavitary radiation, the radioactive source is placed in a cavity (space) in the body, such as the rectum or uterus.

 High-dose rate (HDR) implants